NUBIC/dagnabit/README.md

       extend Dagnabit::Edge::Connectivity
     end

-dagnabit assumes that the edge table is called `edges`, and that the vertex table is called `vertices`.
-These can be changed on a per-model basis:
+By default, the vertex connectivity queries expect the edge table to be called "edges", but that is by no means required:

     class OtherVertex < ActiveRecord::Base
       extend Dagnabit::Vertex::Connectivity
-      use_edge_table 'other_edges'
+      set_edge_table 'other_edges'
-    end

-    class OtherEdge < ActiveRecord::Base
-      extend Dagnabit::Vertex::Connectivity
-      use_vertex_table 'other_vertices'
     end

 See the library documentation for details on methods provided by the Connectivity modules.